seelyfrank/brick-breaker/README.md

 ### Brick Breaker

-Final project from junior year of highschool, AP Computer Science 1
+Final project from junior year of high school, AP Computer Science 1

-Run the main file to play
+Run the main file to play (it seems to be only compatible on windows)